 One thing to keep in mind: do not pamper to spoil your employees.
 Providing lifestyle conveniences is about demonstrating that you value employees, not fostering a sense of entitlement.

 Definition: work that clearly relates to the ultimate output of the company and matters to the individual.

-Millennials want to believe in its company’s mission.
-Not only does a company have to make it’s corporate vision known to the team, but it must communicate how each employee is helping attain it.
+Millennials want to believe in their company’s mission.
+Not only does a company have to make their corporate vision known to the team, but it must communicate how each employee is helping attain it.
 By offering Millennials purposeful work: